yaswanthkumar02/30-Days-of-Java/README.md

 - Checks whether a given number is an Armstrong Number using Java.
 - Extracts each digit, raises it to the power of the total number of digits using `Math.Pow()`, and compares the calculated sum with the original number.

+ ### ✅ Day 7 - Palindrome Number

+- Checks whether a given number is a Palindrome Number using Java.
+- Reverses the number by extracting each digit using the modulus (`%`) and division (`/`) operators, then compares the reversed number with the original number.

 More projects coming soon...